elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 indices="kubernetes-*,kubeaudit-*,other-*,authlog-*"
 ```

-!!!note
+> [!NOTE]
-    This process assumes that you are using the same S3 bucket as your previous cluster.
+> This process assumes that you are using the same S3 bucket as your previous cluster.
 If you aren't:
+>

-    - Register a new S3 snapshot repository to the old bucket as [described here](https://opensearch.org/docs/latest/tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore/#register-repository)
+> - Register a new S3 snapshot repository to the old bucket as [described here](https://opensearch.org/docs/latest/tuning-your-cluster/availability-and-recovery/snapshots/snapshot-restore/#register-repository)
-    - Use the newly registered snapshot repository in the restore process
+> - Use the newly registered snapshot repository in the restore process

 ### Restore